Leaves of Grass: 1856–1860

 Thayer & Eldridge, publishers of the 1860 edition, declared bankruptcy shortly after the book's publication, and were almost unable to pay Whitman.
 "In regard to money matters", they wrote, "we are very short ourselves and it is quite impossible to send the sum".
 Whitman received only $250, and the original plates made their way to Boston publisher Horace Wentworth.
 When the 456-page book was finally issued, Whitman said, "It is quite 'odd', of course", referring to its appearance: it was bound in orange cloth with symbols like a rising sun with nine spokes of light and a butterfly perched on a hand.
 Whitman claimed that the butterfly was real in order to foster his image as being "one with nature".
 In fact, the butterfly was made of cloth and was attached to his finger with wire.
+The design of the cover also included spermatic imagery.
 The major poems added to this edition were "A Word Out of the Sea" (later retitled "Out of the Cradle Endlessly Rocking"), "Whoever You Are Holding Me Now in Hand", "I Hear America Singing", and "As I Ebb'd With the Ocean of Life".

 1867–1889

 The 1867 edition was intended to be, according to Whitman, "a new & much better edition of Leaves of Grass complete — that unkillable work!"
 He assumed it would be the final edition.
 It included the Drum-Taps section, its Sequel, and the new Songs before Parting.
-The book was delayed when the binder went bankrupt and its distributing firm failed.
+Ed Folsom has described this fusing of Whitman's Civil War-writings into Leaves of Grass as the beginning of "a long process of post-war reconstruction of Leaves that mirrors the Reconstruction of the nation that was occurring at the same time."
+The publication of the edition was delayed when the binder went bankrupt and its distributing firm failed.
 When it was finally printed, it was a simple edition and the first to omit a picture of the poet.

 In 1879, Richard Worthington purchased the electrotype plates and began printing and marketing unauthorized copies of Leaves of Grass.

 Whitman scholar Dennis Renner has written that the 1881 edition gave the poet "a chance to consolidate and unify his work late in his career.
 He could achieve 'the consecutiveness and ensemble he had always wanted".
 He spent the summer of 1881 revising the book and oversaw its October publication in Boston by James R. Osgood and Co.
 Most modern reissues of Leaves of Grass treat the 1881 edition as the definitive collection.
 This edition incorporated poems from his prior collections, Passage to India (1871) and Two Rivulets (1876).

 The 1889 (eighth) edition was little changed from the 1881 version, but it was more embellished and featured several portraits of Whitman.
 The biggest change was the addition of an "Annex" of miscellaneous extra poems.